-If you stick to this principle, you will ensure that you will only ever need to change one implementation of a feature without worrying about needing to change any other part of the code.
+If you stick to this principle, you will ensure that you will only ever need to change one implementation of a feature without worrying about the need to change any other part of the code.

 Separation of concerns

-Separate structure from presentation from behaviour to aid maintainability and understanding.
+Separate structure from presentation from behavior to aid maintainability and understanding.

-Keep CSS (presentation), JS (behaviour) and HTML (structure) in the same respective Svelte component
+Keep CSS (presentation), JS (behavior), and HTML (structure) in the same respective Svelte component

 Avoid writing inline CSS or Javascript in HTML